×

 +

-• 2 large russet potatoes, grated (about 8-10 ounces each or 454g total of potatoes), dehydrated potato shreds can work as well.
-Just rehydrate the potatoes and then measure the amount you need.
+• 2 Large Russet Potatoes, grated (about 8-10 ounces each or 454g total of potatoes) or dehydrated potato shreds

 +

-• 2.2 pounds granny smith apples, peeled and cut into wedges
+• 2.2 lbs Granny Smith Apples, peeled and cut into wedges

 +